0-complexity/www-cloud4edge/www.hypergrid.org/content/home/intro_slider_box.md

 title = "intro_slider_box"

-slide1_title_main_button = "multipurpose"
+slide1_title_main_button = "IT as Energy"
-slide1_title_small = "multipurpose"
+slide1_title_small = "Share the Cloud"
-slide1_title_large= "modular design"
-slide1_text = "Lorem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt ut laoreet dolore magna aliquam erat volutpat.
-Ut wisi enim ad minim veniam, quis nostrud." slide1_button = "learn more" slide1_more_link = "#" slide1_pic = "/images/screen-4.png"
+slide1_title_large= "IT as Energy" slide1_text = "Imagine a world in which privacy is no longer in the hands of a handful of corporate giants.
+Where IT is available and affordable to everyone.
+Where we stop the strain on energy supplies." slide1_button = "Welcome to Cloud4Edge" slide1_more_link = "#" slide1_pic = "/images/screen-4.png"